One Step Ahead

 - Laboratory and exploration/pilot plant comminution equipment.

-Sponsors will provide feed materials for testing through the GRolls™, provide research support and information on the specific markets and competitors in which they wish to operate the GRolls™.
-In return the sponsors will gain early access to commercial GRolls™ units at a cost that reflects their sponsorship level.
+Sponsors will provide feed materials for testing through the GRolls®, provide research support and information on the specific markets and competitors in which they wish to operate the GRolls®.
+In return the sponsors will gain early access to commercial GRolls® units at a cost that reflects their sponsorship level.

-The upscaling of the GRolls™ technology requires significant investment by CBSM in the design, building and operation of a pilot scale unit to prove its commercial performance.
-CBSM is looking for investor partners that can prove the necessary $2m capital raising through equity to ensure that CBSM becomes a $10-20M per annum company in the next 5 years.
+The upscaling of the GRolls® technology requires significant investment by CBSM in the design, building and operation of a pilot scale unit to prove its commercial performance.
+CBSM has joined with Innovyz who will manage the necessary $2-3m capital raising through equity of exclusive licence holder Gyratory Roller Solutions Pty Ltd to progress the GRolls® technology commercialisation into a successful $10-20M per annum company in the next 5 years.

-CBSM plans to continue the technological development of the GRolls™ technology by utilising, funding and supporting research facilities and specialist engineering design services in South Australia.
-This research and development work will bring customers from around the world to Adelaide to assess our innovative GRolls™ technology, providing additional opportunities for engagement by the broader South Australian industries and universities with those global customers.
+CBSM plans to continue the technological development of the GRolls® technology by utilising, funding and supporting research facilities and specialist engineering design services in South Australia.
+This research and development work will bring customers from around the world to Adelaide to assess our innovative GRolls® technology, providing additional opportunities for engagement by the broader South Australian industries and universities with those global customers.